Prasanth Karuthadathkuni

-Prasanth Karuthadathkuni Mohan (born 24 June 1997) is an Indian professional footballer who plays as a winger for Indian Super League club Chennaiyin.
+Prasanth Karuthadathkuni Mohan (born 24 June 1997) is an Indian professional footballer who plays as a winger for the Super League Kerala club Calicut.

 Club career

 Youth and early career

 Born in Kerala, Prasanth originally began his athletic career as a runner, winning a bronze medal at a state meet in Kozhikode.
 He then started to play football in 2008 after being convinced to do so by his brother, Pramod.
 He went on to represent the Kerala under-14 side in 2010 before appearing for selection trials for the AIFF Regional Academy in May 2012.
 He was able to trial for a spot in the academy after his performances for his state during the South Zone under-16 championship a few months prior.
 Prasanth was trialing with 54 other prospects for a spot in the academy.
 His trial was successful and in the end he was the only player from Kerala to be selected for a spot in the AIFF Regional Academy.
 He also had a stint with the DSK Shivajians academy.